Gregwar/Formidable/README.md

   entries that you should provide for a multiple (see below)
 * `max-entries`: specify the maximum number of entries that you can provide for a multiple (see below)
+* `entries`: specify both minimum and maximum number of entries for a multiple (see below)

 ## API